 4 grams of fat

-20% of the daily value (DV) of iron
+20% of the daily value for iron

 This paleo version of pineapple upside-down cake has fewer calories and carbohydrates and a higher fiber and protein content than its more traditional counterpart.
 Another cool thing, this recipe comes together much quicker than a traditional upside-down cake.